 We did not identify any significant issues arising from these areas and we consider management's judgements to be reasonable.
-A number of audit adjustments were identified through our work and subsequently corrected and reflected in the published Statement of Accounts.

-Our report to the Audit Committee also included some recommendations to assist with future financial control and reporting.
-The recommendations made in the current year were regarding fixed asset valuations.
+Our report to the Audit Committee also included some recommendations with respect to fixed asset valuations.

-Key issues arising from the audit of the Pension scheme annual report
+Key issues arising from the audit of the Pension Fund annual report

-We have reported our findings on the audit of the Pension scheme in a separate report to the Audit Committee.
+We will report our findings on the audit of the Pension Fund in a separate report to the Audit Committee.
 No significant issues were identified in relation to the audit.